discretize/discretize-guides/cm-guides/engineer/power-scrapper/static.md

 <Phase>
 <CMInformation title="Splits">
 ----
-During splits you will have to use skills that gives <Effect name="Superspeed" /> on each Islands.<br/>
+During splits you will have to use skills that give <Effect name="Superspeed" /> on each Island.<br/>
 Don't be late as you are expected to provide the necessary before your team starts running.
 <InformationBlock title="Island 1">
 Use <Skill name="electrowhirl" /> and <Effect name="Stealth" /> your party using <Skill name="sneakgyro" /> on your way to Island 2.